Special Education Support Services

 Dear Parents, Families, and Community Partners,

-I am happy to be in the role as the Director of Special Education Support Services at South Coast ESD.
-Our highly trained staff are committed to excellence and instructional support to students, staff, and families in a number of areas that include:
+I am pleased to serve as Program Administrator for Special Education Support Services at South Coast ESD.
+Our skilled staff members are committed to excellent service, and provide support to students, staff, and families in a number of areas that include:

 - Augmentative Communication